Master of Science in Computer Science

 - COMP 283 Discrete Structures or MATH 381 Discrete Mathematics

 - MATH 661 Scientific Computing I (Introduction to Numerical Analsis)

 - STOR 435 Introduction to Probability

-Up to six semester hours of graduate credit may be transferred from another accredited institution, or from courses taken at UNC-CH before admission to the Graduate School, or for courses taken in a different graduate program at UNC-CH, in partial fulfillment of the 30-hour total credits requirement (GSH: Course Credit).
+Up to six semester hours of graduate credit may be transferred from another accredited institution, from courses taken at UNC-CH before admission to the Graduate School, or from courses taken in a different graduate program at UNC-CH, in partial fulfillment of the 30-hour total credits requirement (GSH: Course Credit).